seinecle/mk99/src/main/asciidoc/subdir/crms-in-the-age-of-data_temp_common.md

 Several remarks on personalization:

 //ST: !
-i. "personalization" is the extreme end: one different view for each different customer or prospect.
+i. "((personalization))" is the extreme end: one different view for each different customer or prospect.

-*Micro-segmentation* is the step just before: identifying very precise, tiny segments in the population of customers and prospects.
+*((Micro-segmentation))* is the step just before: identifying very precise, tiny segments in the population of customers and prospects.

 //ST: !
 ii. "personalization" has been blamed for reinforcing "bubbles" or "tribes" views of the world (http://pubsonline.informs.org/doi/pdf/10.1287/mnsc.2013.1808[paying version] of the paper, free version https://www.researchgate.net/profile/Kartik_Hosanagar/publication/228233814_Will_the_Global_Village_Fracture_Into_Tribes_Recommender_Systems_and_Their_Effects_on_Consumer_Fragmentation/links/0046352960e0b2e12c000000/Will-the-Global-Village-Fracture-Into-Tribes-Recommender-Systems-and-Their-Effects-on-Consumer-Fragmentation.pdf[here]).